-In May 2018, the US Supreme Court overturned the Professional and Amateur Sports Protection Act (PASPA).
-This opened the door for US states to pass their own legislation to authorize sports betting.
+Sports betting became a legal option in the United States ever since May 14, 2018 when the U.S. Supreme Court overturned the Professional and Amateur Sports Protection Act (PASPA).
+This opened the door for U.S. states to pass their own legislation to authorize sports betting.

 PASPA gave Nevada permission to continue the sports betting that it was already operating, so it has not required any new legislation.